 Penang, located off the northwest coast, is one of the awesome destinations in Malaysia for a short getaway, especially if you are traveling with friends or family.
 There are a lot of things to do in Penang: start in George Town, the capital of Penang state, a perfect place to base yourself, from where you can spend a weekend exploring around.
 Beautiful beaches, excellent Penang food, vibrant street art, ancient temples, amazing views of the skyline – these are a few of the things that you can enjoy over a weekend.

 READ MORE – What to Do in Penang in 3 Days

 Start from exploring the Colonial old town area in George Town, a UNESCO heritage site known for its traditional buildings, and incredible street art, which you can do on your own.
 Walking is the best way to do this, but if you don’t prefer, you can hire a tricycle.
 Have lunch at one of the local restaurants in Little India, which is not only famous for Indian food, but there are also a few good cafes and restaurants specializing in Middle Eastern cuisine.

 Next, right before sunset take a fantastic ride in the funicular train that climbs to the top of Penang hill for some of the best panoramic views of the town.
 Watch the illuminated city glow and then make your way back down.
 Alternatively, you could see it from the Rainbow Skywalk at the top of KOMTAR, Penang’s highest building.

 Plan a trip to Penang National Park the next day, where there are many hiking trails that you can enjoy.
-You will need half-a-day or more depending on the hiking trails you choose, or beaches like the famous Monkey Beach.
+You will need half a day or more depending on the hiking trails you choose, or beaches like the famous Monkey Beach.
 You can also have a relaxing beach day at Batu Ferringhi Beach, one of the famous beaches in George Town.